Common thyme

 Key traits

-This species sets abundant seed although dispersal appears to be quite limited (Pigott, 1955).
-Seedling emergence following fire has been observed (Valbuena & Trabaud, 2001).
+This species sets abundant seed although dispersal appears to be quite limited (Pigott 1955).
+Seedling emergence following fire has been observed (Valbuena and Trabaud 2001)

 Plant response to fire

-Common thyme can resprout after fire (Valbuena & Trabaud, 2001).
-It requires high light and benefits from disturbance, such as grazing, where competition from taller vegetation is reduced and a short turf is created (Tansley & Adamson, 1925), therefore fire will similarly benefit this species.
+Common thyme can resprout after fire (Valbuena and Trabaud 2001).
+It requires high light and benefits from disturbance, such as grazing, where competition from taller vegetation is reduced and a short turf is created (Tansley and Adamson 1925), therefore fire is likely to similarly benefit this species.

 Timing of life history